mquan/cortex/README.md

     `count()`                      | Returns length of nested wrappers `forEach(callback)`            | Iterates over all elements.
 The callback accepts the following input `(wrapperElement, index, wrapperArray)`
     `map(callback)`                | Returns a new array as returned by the callback.
 Callback accepts same input as forEach callback
+    `filter(callback, thisArg)`    | Returns a new array of wrappers whose elements satisfy condition return by callback.
     `find(callback)`               | Returns the first wrapper element that meets the condition returned by callback.
 Callback accepts same input as forEach callback.
     `findIndex(callback)`          | Returns index of first wrapper element that meets condition returned callback.
 Callback accepts same input as forEach callback.
     `push(value)`                  | Inserts and rewrap the value at the end of the array.